-Half a century on, three elderly Kenyans tortured by the British colonial authorities during the Mau Mau Uprising can pursue their claims for compensation against the British Government.
-The High Court, having rejected the Government’s claim that too much time had passed for there to be a fair trial, declared that the three Kenyans had ‘arguable cases in law’.
+Finally, half a century on, Kenyans tortured by the British colonial authorities during the Mau Mau Uprising will receive payouts totalling £20m, Foreign Secretary William Hague has announced today, 6 June 2013.
+The High Court had previously rejected the British government’s claim that too much time had passed for there to be a fair trial.
 But what was the Mau Mau Uprising?
 Here, Rupert Colley offers a brief summary.

 After the Second World War, Britain had begun the difficult and lengthy process of decolonisation.
 In African countries that were entirely black in population, such as Ghana, the process was relatively straightforward.
 Where it was more difficult were the nations that had sizeable population of white settlers.
 Rhodesia being an example of this latter category, as was Kenya.